The new features and enhancements are:

 ACM-5413: Qubole supports

-Configuring Master and Minimum Number of Nodes Separately in Cluster¶
+Configuring Coordinator and Minimum Number of Nodes Separately in Cluster¶

-The following table describes the supported combinations of master, minimum number of nodes, and autoscaling nodes.
+The following table describes the supported combinations of coordinator, minimum number of nodes, and autoscaling nodes.

 Disable SSH Access to Clusters¶